Mughlai shahi paneer recipe, a wonderful & rich paneer curry for your naan, kulcha and jeera rice.

 Along with spices we are adding some basic spice powders like red chili powder, garam masala powder, ground turmeric for flavor.
 Use best quality spice powders for good flavor and taste.

 Paneer– Use freshest soft paneer for best taste.
 I recommend using homemade paneer for this recipe.
-If you are using store bought paneer, place the paneer in warm water for 20-30 minutes, rinse thoroughly and use in recipe.
+If you are using store bought paneer, place the paneer in hot water for 20-30 minutes, rinse thoroughly and use in recipe.

 Saffron- Saffron lends a mellow, wonderful, rich, warm and delicate flavor to this curry.
 I suggest, you use a good fat pinch for authentic flavor.